SpiroLLM: Finetuning Pretrained LLMs to Understand Spirogram Time Series with Clinical Validation in COPD Reporting: METHODS

+Architecturally, our SpiroLLM shares structural parallels with these domain-specific MLLMs, employing a Connectivist paradigm—comprising a pre-trained modality encoder and an alignment projector—to bridge the gap between continuous biological signals and discrete textual reasoning.
+A pertinent example is the GEM model \cite{lan2025gemempoweringmllmgrounded}, which similarly utilizes a specialized encoder to align ECG signals for clinical interpretation.

+However, critical architectural distinctions exist between these diagnostic MLLMs and general time-series adapters.
+Frameworks like GPT4TS by Zhou et al. \cite{zhou2023one} and Time-LLM \cite{jin2023time} have successfully repurposed frozen LLMs for universal time-series analysis.
+Yet, these models typically utilize a patching mechanism to treat time-series segments as input tokens, optimizing the model primarily for forecasting or anomaly detection tasks.
+In contrast, they lack the domain-specific alignment required to interpret the global morphological semantics of clinical waveforms for diagnostic reasoning, a critical gap our SpiroLLM aims to fill.

-In summary, despite the respective progress made in the discriminative analysis of pulmonary function data and in general-purpose medical report generation models, a significant gap exists between them.
-To date, no prior work has attempted to apply powerful generative models to the domain of pulmonary function diagnostics.
-Specifically, there is a lack of a framework capable of fusing the raw spirometry time-series with structured PFT metrics—two highly complementary modalities.
-Therefore, this study proposes SpiroLLM, which, by designing a novel fusion architecture, aims to extend the task of pulmonary function analysis for the first time from traditional classification and prediction to the more clinically valuable task of automated diagnostic report generation.
-This endeavor seeks to provide a new technical pathway for the fine-grained and interpretable diagnosis of COPD.
+In conclusion, although advances have been made in both the discriminative analysis of pulmonary function data and the generation of general medical reports, a significant disconnect persists between these two domains.
+Specifically, powerful generative models have yet to be systematically applied to pulmonary functional diagnostics, and there is a notable absence of a unified framework capable of deeply integrating raw pulmonary function temporal waveforms with structured PFT metrics.
+To address this deficiency, we propose SpiroLLM.
+By designing a novel fusion architecture, this study advances the task of pulmonary function analysis from traditional classification prediction to the generation of automated, interpretable diagnostic reports.
+This work aims to establish a new technological pathway for the fine-grained, interpretable clinical diagnosis of COPD.